zjzjzjzj1874/example_tracing/README.md

 - run go server && push your data into this.
   - `go run .`
 - finally,you will see your test data in http://localhost:16686.

+### Note
+However,you need change `localhost` in those files into `your inner domain ip`,otherwise you cannot visit these middlewares.